Corporate entrepreneurship: Driving growth for startups and companies

 Building relationships is key to getting your foot in the door

 Corporate entrepreneurship can be a win-win for both startups and established companies.
 By working together, both parties can benefit from the unique strengths and perspectives of the other.
+Successful corporate ventures are based on mutual trust, strategic alignment, and long-term commitment.
 If you're interested in corporate entrepreneurship, there are a few things you can do to get started.
 For startups, do your research, be prepared, be professional, and be persistent.
 For established companies, be open-minded, be patient, be flexible, and be supportive.

 Looking to learn more?

-If you're ready to go deeper into the world of corporate entrepreneurship, consider attending cro on April 5th, a one-morning event designed to connect researchers, founders, and innovation managers.
+If you're ready to go deeper into the world of corporate entrepreneurship, consider attending Promoting Entrepreneurship: lessons learnt from research on April, a one-morning event designed to connect researchers, founders, and innovation managers.
 There you'll gain practical insights and actionable strategies to unleash your inner startup and drive growth within your organization.